resema/Notepad/_posts/2018-01-05-a-cpu-based-tinyrenderer.md

 Due to this coordinate system it is a **local coordinate system** per vertices.
 We have therefore to map it to the global coordinate system to use with f.ex. lightning, but in case of **animations** this helps massively.
 We can also reduce the normal map of symmetric objects to the half.

 ![nmap_darboux.png]({{site.baseurl}}/images/posts/TinyRenderer_AnIntroduction/nmap_darboux.png)

+#### Transformation Of Normal Vectors
+If we have a model and its normal vectors are given by the artist AND this model is transformed with an affine mapping, then normal vectors are to be transformed with a mapping, equal to the transposition of the inverse matrix of the original mapping matrix.

+If we transfrom a fragment, we can not just transform the normal vector with the same transformation.
+We need to compute **new normal vectors** to the **transformed fragment**.